-She has been the closest person in times of support to me in everything and she gives me advice that has helped me so much in taking care of my children so I prefer her to any other person and she also knows better than I do in terms of childcare. [...].
-Traditionally, when you give birth and your mother is alive [....] she teaches you some of the things that you have to do with child bearing and caring so that we can pass it on from generation to generation.
+She has been the closest person in times of support to me in everything and she gives me advice that has helped me so much in taking care of my children so I prefer her to any other person and she also knows better than children so f childcare. [...].
+Traditionally, when you give birth and I do in terms of childcare. [...] traditionally, when you give birth and your mother is alive [....] she teaches you some of the things that you have your mother is alive [....] she teaches you some of the things that you have to do with child bearing and caring so that we can pass it on from generation to generation.
 She has been very supportive and helpful, that I must say.
 She has really been great [Emelia's Mother, 27 years old].